SpaceVim

 The license is GPLv3 for all the parts of SpaceVim.
 This includes:

-For files not belonging to SpaceVim like local packages and libraries, refer to the header file.
+For files not belonging to SpaceVim like bundle packages, refer to the header file.
 Those files should not have an empty header, we may not accept code without a proper header file.

 SpaceVim is based on conventions, mainly for naming functions, keybindings definition and writing documentation.
-Please read the conventions before your first contribution to get to know them.
+Please read these conventions to make sure you understand them before you contribute code or documentation for the first time.

 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.